Beauty

 Soft Services

-Glossier alumnae Annie Kreighbaum and Rebecca Zhou, founders of the art deco brand Soft Services, created body treatments that are more than deserving of the hype.
-The products come housed in super sleep packaging that is equipped with skin-changing formulas for sensitive skin concerns.
+The brand was created by Glossier alumnae Annie Kreighbaum and Rebecca Zhou, and consist of body treatments that are more than deserving of the hype.
+The products come housed in super sleek packaging that is equipped with skin-changing formulas for sensitive skin concerns.

 View this post on Instagram